 A lot of people discuss whether we should use Lightroom or Photoshop, which are both software from Adobe.
 Both can be used to process photos.
 Lightroom has fewer features than Photoshop, and I would advise that you can use both.
-Having tried lightroom I didn’t really see a need for it, I prefer photoshop.
-It has many more tools and the only advantage of lightroom is that you can organize your photos, however, I find I can do that satisfactorily by just putting my images in different folders anyway and storing them on an external hard drive.
+Having tried Lightroom I didn’t see a need for it, I prefer Photoshop.
+It has many more tools and the only advantage of Lightroom is that you can organize your photos, however, I find I can do that satisfactorily by just putting my images in different folders anyway and storing them on an external hard drive.

-I’ve also used Adobe Bridge and actually found that was quite good because again you can access and organize your images quite easily and the other thing which I found quite useful is how you can quickly scan through your images and check that they’re okay before you start stacking them.
+I’ve also used Adobe Bridge and actually found that was quite good because again you can access and organize your images quite easily.
+The other thing which I found quite useful is how you can quickly scan through your images and check that they’re okay before you start stacking them.

 Deleting photos that are out of focus, have moved, or contain some erratic light that ruins the picture is essential.
 So before stacking, make sure that you delete any pictures that you don’t need.
 Unfortunately, there is no astrophotography software that can do this automatically for you, you need to run your eyes over the pictures before you stack them.

 This then brings us to the end of this brief summary of the kind of resources, software, and plug-ins that I have found most helpful.
 I hope this is useful to you as you try them out for yourself.